The Insolvency Review: Australia

 Ancillary insolvency proceedings

 Tightening capital adequacy requirements (through the Basel Accords) and prudential standards, and more conservative approaches to risk (particularly following the Royal Commission and the covid-19 pandemic), have resulted in banks limiting their exposures across all sectors.
+Local banks are also becoming increasingly reluctant to invest in 'brown' industries such mining and mining services.
 This has paved the way for 'non-traditional' lenders (such as hedge and special situations funds, investment banks and alternative capital providers) to replace banks as alternative sources of capital.

-It will be interesting to see whether the recession results in increased activity in the secondary debt market, which is still relatively new in Australia, and, in turn, increased restructuring activity.
+Further, it will be interesting to see the effect of recent events on the secondary debt market, which is still relatively new in Australia.
 In recent years, large and complex restructures (i.e., S&G and BIS Industries and more recently Bluewaters) have seen lenders trading their debt to facilitate a restructuring transaction.
 The driver to sell the debt, in those cases, was the banks' general unwillingness to hold equity in the distressed entities.

 The unprecedented situation facing Australia and indeed the world no doubt points to an interesting period ahead in the restructuring and insolvency market in Australia.

-1 Dominic Emmett is a partner and Hannah Cooper is a lawyer at Gilbert + Tobin.
+1 Dominic Emmett is a partner and Hannah Cooper is a senior lawyer at Gilbert + Tobin.

 2 For further consideration of the cash flow test, see Bell Group Limited (in liq) v.
 Westpac Banking Corporation [No. 9] (2008) 225 FLR 1.